Rome Travel Guide

 - Trevi Fountain: best very early or later in the evening.

-- Piazza Navona: one of the easiest scenic stops to combine with the Pantheon.
+- Piazza Navona: easy to combine with the Pantheon and central cafés.

 Quick Booking Picks